Bellfalasch/frontend-forum/slides.md

 Role is not established yet, we're still working on the details, and pitching the idea to DD leaders in a few hours.

 This "gang" of UU-champs will get special training and be the go-to-person for UU in their team.

 ---
+transition: slide-up
+---

+# <twemoji-wheelchair-symbol/> Accessibility

+## What to start with?

+The biggest jump (and "easiest") in a11y improving you can do: upgrade to latest builders-components, everything in Builders Core is of a very high a11y-standard.

+**Use our design-system, use it right, and you're 80% there.**

+## Already on latest?

+Try navigating your application just using the keyboard.
+Were does it stop?

+Then start with the "easy" stuff, `alt` to images, and `aria-hidden` to elements that are not meant to be read by screen-readers.

+---
 transition: slide-left